Emerging Nuclear Energy Countries

 Vietnam's safeguards agreement with the IAEA under the NPT entered force in 1990 and it has signed but not ratified the Additional Protocol.

 See also Vietnam paper for more up to date information.

-In 2009 some 145 billion kWh gross was generated.
-About 72% was from natural gas, 20% from coal (lignite and imported black coal).
-Installed capacity in 2009 was 29.2 GWe, half of it gas-fired.
+In 2013 some 166 TWh gross was generated, 117 TWh from natural gas, 33 TWh from coal (lignite and imported black coal), 6 TWh from hydro and with 11 TWh net import.
+Installed capacity in 2015 was 31 GWe, 70% of it gas-fired.
 For 2020, 45 GWe capacity is planned, and more than half of the electricity will still come from gas.
-Thailand has the potential to be a regional electricity hub for ASEAN countries, though power imports are expected to rise from 5% in 2010 to 14% in 2020 and 18% in 2030.
+Thailand has the potential to be a regional electricity hub for ASEAN countries, though power imports are expected to rise from 7% in 2013 to 14% in 2020 and 18% in 2030.

 Tentative plans to embark on a nuclear power program have been revived by a forecast growth in electricity demand of 7 per cent per year for the next twenty years.
 As gas prices rose, the Atomic Energy Commission and its Office of Atoms for Peace (OAP) however have been assessing the feasibility of nuclear power, and any initial plants would probably be built by the Electricity Generating Authority of Thailand (EGAT).
 Independent power producers have also expressed interest.
 The Ministry of Science & Technology is responsible for the issue.